StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Skribble Business admins can set a document deletion period for all documents regardless of their status.
 After a set period of time, the affected documents will be automatically deleted from Skribble.

-**Note for Enterprise customers who became customers before 17 February 2021:** Deletion period only affects documents that have been signed by all parties or declined by at least one person.
+**Note: Did you become an Enterprise customers before 17 February 2021?
+The deletion period only applies to documents that have been signed by all parties or declined by at least one person.**

 To set a document deletion period: